kechenkristin/SecondYearTerm1/ECM2414/review/note/w4l2TestingFundamentals.md

 c.
 The V-model is a good choice for a large project with changing requirements.
 d.
 With the V-model, you don’t get a working software until very late of the cycle.
 a, b, d

+2. When should you consider to use the V-model of software development?
+(A) When the project is large.
+(B) When the project is small.
+(C) When the requirements are varying.
+(D) When the requirements are ambiguous.
+b

+### Testing
+Choose the correct statement(s) about the importance of unit testing.
+(A) It can reduce the overall debugging time.
+(B) It shows the expected behaviours of the code on various inputs.
+(C) It allows the testing of whether the method of an object works well with other programs of the system.
+(D) It allows the testing of whether the method of an object works well with other methods of the same object
+a, b
+// c ===> system testing
+// d ===> integration testing

 ### Testing Categories
 1. Choose the correct statement(s) on the dynamic testing from the below.
 Select one or more: